salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Salan Bhattarai
-  1. Worked on
+  1. Worked on installing necessary NPM packages: Axios, React Router DOM, Material UI, and Bootstrap.
+Set up the folder structure for React components.
-  2. Commit to
+  2. Commit to start working on the homepage layout and hero carousel.
-  3. Done by
+  3. Done by November 14th.
   4. No blockers

 ## Allen Abraham